nolaristiyanti/tes-adhd/README.md

 Summary :
+Attention-deficit/hyperactivity disorder, also called ADHD, is a long-term condition that affects millions of children.
+It often continues into adulthood.
+ADHD includes a mix of ongoing problems.
+These can include having a hard time paying attention, being hyperactive and being impulsive.

 A web-based behavioral screening application designed to help parents identify early signs of ADHD in children aged 4–12.
 The system implements a fuzzy logic algorithm to analyze symptom patterns based on DSM-5 criteria and generate decision-support results.
 This tool is intended for early screening — not clinical diagnosis.

 Problem :